-This is a project about our soldiers, Marines, sailors and airmen, the extraordinary men and women in uniform whose job is to go to war when called to do so.
+This is a passion about our soldiers, Marines, sailors, and airmen, the extraordinary men and women in uniform whose job is to go to war when called to do so.
 Many serve under conditions of hardship, loneliness, fear and danger – tour after tour, year after year – just doing their job.

 What our military professionals do every day, under the most hazardous conditions and without complaint, deserves our unified respect and support as a country.
 And when they pay the ultimate cost with their precious lives, we need to remember them.

 We must celebrate these lives and the preciousness of what they represent.
-For their sake, for their families and for ourselves as Americans, we need to celebrate them.
+For their sake, for their families and ourselves as Americans, we need to honor them.

-To this end we have established the American Heroes Tribute of banners.
+To this end, we have established the American Heroes Tribute of banners.
 Far too often, today, we hear harsh and divisive rhetoric in our news media, and even from our political leaders.
-This is not a project about domestic politics, international policies, nor ideological debates.
+We are not about domestic politics, international policies, nor ideological debates.
 We urgently need something good that we can all rally around together.
-It is our goal to celebrate the life of each and every fallen hero from Iraq and Afghanistan by creating a 3 x 9 ft. banner that will display a favorite picture of them as selected by their families as well provide personal information about them.
+It is our goal to celebrate the life of every fallen hero from Iraq and Afghanistan by creating a 3 x 9-foot banner that will display a favorite picture of them as selected by their families as well provide personal information about them.

-For the troops, for their families and for the country.
+For the troops, for their families, and for our country.